zijianhuang/TraceHub/README.md

 ## Summary

-TraceHub is fast and consuming very little system resources in all ends.
+TraceHub requires no change in your application codes, and is fast and consuming very little system resources in all ends.
 Being injected with HubTraceListener, a service application sitting in the same zone with TraceHub could write 5000 lines of traces in 0.015 second, and it takes 0.36 second to push the traces from TraceHub to the Console or the Web browser.
 And this could happen when your service applications and TraceHub are located in Oregon, US, while the Console or the Web browser is in Brisbane, Australia.

 Currently, the codebase is maintained at https://github.com/zijianhuang/TraceHub , the project management is carried out at https://www.fonlow.com:8443/redmine/projects/tracetoweb/issues .
 Please feel free to raise issues at the Issues section of Github.